About GATE

 Global Awareness for Travelers

-The Center for Global Awareness is an educational nonprofit organization that offers three programs: Global Awareness for Educators, globally-focused books and educational resources for educators and students grade 9-university; GATHER, Global Awareness Through Engaged Reflection, a study and conversation program for self-organizing groups of lifelong learners; and its latest program GATE, Global Awareness for Travelers, an informational travel organization that provides ways travelers can enhance and practice their global awareness through travel.
+The Center for Global Awareness, an educational nonprofit organization, offers three programs: Global Awareness for Educators, globally-focused books and educational resources for educators and students grade 9-university; GATHER, Global Awareness Through Engaged Reflection, a study and conversation program for self-organizing groups of lifelong learners; and its latest program GATE, Global Awareness for Travelers, an educational travel program providing ways in which travelers can study and practice global awareness.

 Arabian Horses, riders in traditional dress, Qatar, photo Denise Ames

 Our species is at a critical juncture in our long human history.
-Although many of us have a comfortable material standard of living, the present is also plagued by an array of contentious global issues.
-Many people in developed nations can afford travel but may feel reluctant to indulge in what they consider a frivolous activity.
+Although many of us have a comfortable standard of living and can afford travel, we may feel unprepared to venture forth or reluctant to partake in what is often considered a self-indulgent activity.

-Dr. Ames, however, makes the case that learning about the world and our place in it is an essential endeavor for people living in democratic countries.
-Travel in thoughtful and inquisitive ways can help us learn about the world and contribute to making informed decisions about important matters today.
+Dr. Ames, however, makes the case that learning about the world and our place in it is a vital endeavor for people living in open, democratic countries.
+Travel in thoughtful and inquisitive ways adds to our knowledge and understanding about the world and contributes to making informed decisions about critical matters.
+After our travels, it is crucial to share our newfound wisdom and experiences with others.

-In response to this need for thoughtful and purposeful travel, she has created a travel organization that encourages travelers to enhance their global awareness and to makes sense of the discord during these tumultuous and challenging times.
+In response to the need for purposeful travel, Dr. Ames has created GATE to offer ways to enhance our global awareness, which can help us make sense of these tumultuous and challenging times.

 Confucian ceremony in South Korea, photo Denise Ames